dmd-program/dmd-100/projects/narrative/develop-feedback.md

    4. Are there any character tropes you can identify?
    5. What is the setting or environment?
 2. Analysis
-   1. How is interest created or thwarted?
+   1. How is interest created?
    2. Where are the moments of dramatic tension?
    3. Does the story use the "show, don't tell" principle?
 3. Interpretation